 A visit to the Andes in December might see you mostly sticking indoors.
 Start with La Paz or Sucre, where there are stand-out restaurants, intriguing produce and handicrafts markets, and first-rate museums.
-La Paz also celebrates the summer solstice, when the southern hemisphere sun is at its strongest with traditional rituals.
+With traditional rituals, La Paz also celebrates the summer solstice, when the southern hemisphere sun is at its strongest.

-December is quite a wash-out in the rainforest, and this also affects the animals, with many hiding away out of sight in December.
-To be clear: a wildlife-watching trip to the rainforest (the main reason to visit this region) is not a wise idea at the moment.
-On the bright side, it is not quite as wet as other months in the wet season and so a boat trip out on one of the rivers near Trinidad or Rurrenabaque (both of which have good roads going to them and should be accessible) could still work.
+December is quite a wash-out in the rainforest, affecting the animals, with many hiding away out of sight in December.
+To be clear: a wildlife-watching trip to the rainforest (the main reason to visit this region) is not a wise idea.
+On the bright side, it is not quite as wet as other months of the wet season, so a boat trip out on one of the rivers near Trinidad or Rurrenabaque (both of which have good roads and should be accessible) could still work.

-In the seesaw weather in this region in December, you will see both lots of sun and a not insignificant quantity of rain, and so there is room for ample variety in your itinerary.
+In the seesaw weather in this region in December, you will see both lots of sun and a not insignificant quantity of rain, so there is room for ample variety in your itinerary.
 There is chilled-out Samiapata, a popular traveler destination with a famous archaeological site and the knockout jungle paradise of Amboró National Park, where superb adventures on foot and by kayak or raft await.
-Tranquil Tarija is another solid travel option: not only does it host some vivid celebrations over the Christmas period but there is a wide choice of places to visit nearby, including the bucolic wine region of the Valle de la Concepción.
+Tranquil Tarija is another solid travel option.
+Not only does it host some vivid celebrations over the Christmas period, but there is a wide choice of places to visit nearby, including the bucolic wine region of the Valle de la Concepción.

 What to Do

-This is wet season, which means that, from November when the heavy rain begins, rivers swell and water sports appeal to many visitors.
+December is the wet season, which means that, from November, when the heavy rain begins, rivers swell, and water sports appeal to many visitors.
 On the Río Coroico near Coroico there is superb kayaking and white water rafting.
 Other outdoor activities may not be so enjoyable right now due to the frequent interruption of rains, but do not despair: on a cultural level, Bolivia has much to offer, especially throughout the Andean cities, and this is a good month to discover more.

 Try visiting a museum or one of the famous markets in La Paz, for example.
 Several occasions also present themselves this month for trying the country's distinctive and varied cuisine, on offer as street food at festivals in the Cochabamba region as well as elsewhere.

-Wet season is never going to be the optimum time of year for a visit here, unfortunately (in high rains, the wildlife that you have surely come to the rainforest to spot, tends to stay hidden).
-Roads, particularly in the jungle where many are unpaved, are muddy, crumbling or just plain flooded, so it's best to first head to one of this region's largest settlements, like Trinidad or Rurrenabaque.
-From here, even in the wet season, boat trips on surrounding rivers are possible.
+The wet season is not the best time of year for a visit here—in high rains, the wildlife you have come to the rainforest to see tends to stay hidden.
+Roads, particularly in the jungle where many are unpaved, are muddy, crumbling, or just plain flooded, so it's best to first head to one of this region's largest settlements, like Trinidad or Rurrenabaque.
+Even in the wet season, boat trips on surrounding rivers are possible.

-This region keeps up its lively program of events (San Francisco Xavier, Tarija) in December so attending a festival if the chance arises is a must.
+This region keeps up its lively program of events (San Francisco Xavier, Tarija) in December, so attending a festival if the chance arises is a must.
 The region sees plenty of sun as well as rain this month, which could work out perfectly for a spot of hiking in a place such as Amboró National Park.
-Bolivia boasts some rich history and archaeology too, including in the savanna region.
-Go and see one of the century-old Jesuit missions in Santa Cruz province, or the archaeological highlight of Fuerte de Samiapata, near the homonymous town, a monument representing three of the country's civilizations!
+Bolivia boasts rich history and archaeology, including the savanna region.
+Go and see one of the century-old Jesuit missions in Santa Cruz province, or the archaeological highlight of Fuerte de Samiapata, a monument representing three of the country's civilizations!

-San Francisco Xavier December 3rd.
-Held in the city of the same name in Santa Cruz province.
+San Francisco Xavier.
+Held in the city of the same name in Santa Cruz province on December 3.
 Dances performed by the locals are quite a spectacle and represent defenses that Jesuit Missionaries acted out against the Portuguese.

-Fiesta de la Purisima December 8th.
-Day of the Purisima Concepcion with typical dances, food, and drinks, especially celebrated in Cochabamba.
+Fiesta de la Purisima.
+The day of the Purisima Concepcion with typical dances, food, and drinks, especially celebrated in Cochabamba on December 8.

-Illapacha de los Andes December 21st.
-Celebrates the summer solstice of the southern hemisphere, when the sun is at its most intense, in places including La Paz.
+Illapacha de los Andes.
+On December 21, celebrates the summer solstice of the southern hemisphere, when the sun is at its most intense, in places including La Paz.

-Christmas December 24th.
-Each department has its own festive variations: most colorfully and notably in Chuquisaca, Santa Cruz province, San Ignacio de Moxos in Beni and Tarija.
-In such places, celebrations go on for a long time, often well into January!
+Christmas, nationwide.
+Each department starting December 24 has its festive variations: most colorfully and notably in Chuquisaca, Santa Cruz province, San Ignacio de Moxos in Beni, and Tarija.
+Celebrations go on for a long time in such places, often well into January!

 Traveling to Bolivia in December?
 Check out these great itineraries